datacarpentry/astronomy-python/episodes/05-join.md

 Also, CSV files tend to be big, and slow to read and write.

-With those caveats, here's how to write one:
+With those caveats, here is how to write one:

 ~~~
 candidate_df.to_csv('gd1_data.csv')
 ~~~
 {: .language-python}

 We can check the file size like this:

 ~~~